Let’s get the scoop on green poop while pregnant.

-As this study explains, if you have anemia, iron supplements are particularly important during pregnancy — and green poop is a small price to pay.
+As this study explains, if you have anemia, iron supplements are particularly important during pregnancy — and dark green poop (that can look black) is a small price to pay.

 (Oh, and if you’re wondering — if you have normal iron levels, you can get the iron you need from your diet.
 No need for supplements.)

 While some types of antibiotics can be risky during pregnancy, others can be important for fighting infection.

 Antibiotics change up the ecosystem of bacteria in our gut and, as a result, might do some design work on your poop.

 What about green diarrhea during pregnancy?

 To answer this question, we’ll explore the crucial connections between bile and your poop.

 Bile is a fluid made by your liver and stored in your gallbladder.
 It helps you digest fat.